AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 - Skip over irrelevant parts of the file
 - Load metadata faster and use less memory

-This shift isn’t just about speed—it enables smarter planning.
+This shift isn’t just about speed - it enables smarter planning.
 Engines can project just the stats they care about, sort and filter more effectively, and better optimize execution plans.
 It’s a small architectural change with a big ripple effect across the query lifecycle.

 ## Proposal 3: Column Statistics Overhaul – Better Skipping, Smarter Queries

-Metadata isn't just about file paths—it's also about understanding what’s inside each file.
+Metadata isn't just about file paths - it's also about understanding what’s inside each file.
 Iceberg uses column-level statistics to help query engines skip files that don’t match filter conditions.
 But the current stats format has limitations that hold back performance.

 Right now, statistics are:
 - Flat and untyped, with no indication of data type